VDA5050/VDA5050/VDA5050_EN.md

 The last will message will not be sent, when a connection is ended in a graceful way by using an MQTT disconnection command.
 The last will message is only sent by the broker, if the connection is unexpectedly interrupted.

-**Note**: Due to the nature of the last will feature in MQTT, the last will message is defined during the connection phase between the AGV and the MQTT Broker.
+**Note**: Due to the nature of the last will feature in MQTT, the last will message is defined during the connection phase between the AGV and the MQTT broker.
 As a result, the timestamp and headerId fields will always be outdated.

 AGV wants to disconnect gracefully: